Istanbul in 3 Days

 The boat trip will end in the late afternoon, so you still have time to explore the Asian side of Istanbul!
 Take a boat or Marmaray metro line to cross Bosphorus to Üsküdar and walk in the direction of the Maiden’s Tower (Kız Kulesi).
 There are resting places to enjoy the view on the waterfront or you can take a boat to Maiden’s Tower itself.
 There’s a restaurant at the former lighthouse, and if it’s not crowded, it’s a nice place for dinner with an awesome view of the evening city.

-To conclude our trip, we’ll return to the historical centre and start the day with a visit to Basilica Cistern.
-It is a huge cavern underground which was used for water storage in the Roman times.
+To conclude our trip, we’ll return to the historical center and start the day with a visit to Basilica Cistern.
+It is a huge cavern underground which was used for water storage in Roman times.
 Closeby and also of interest is the huge and beautifully decorated Blue Mosque.
 Apart from this, you’ll definitely enjoy strolling along the Sultanahmet Square, admiring its statues and columns.
 As lunchtime approaches, walk to the Grand Bazaar, where you can do all your souvenir shopping and also grab lunch at one of the cafes surrounding it.

 In the afternoon, cross to Karaköy side via a pedestrian bridge.
 Here, the famous Istiklal street bustles with tourists and locals doing their shopping and just hanging out.
 Climb Galata Tower for the best sunset view of the city (there might be queues so arrive in advance) and enjoy a fun evening in one of the bars or shisha dens around Istiklal.